 The aspect of perceived security is intertwined with the perception of risk that may be prevalent in the use of new technology.
-According to Kamarulzaman & Azmi (2010), perceived risks refers to the financial, newtechnology performance, social, psychological, physical or time risks that may be prevalent in the usage of the new technology.
+According to Kamarulzaman & Azmi (2010), perceived risks refers to the financial, new technology performance, social, psychological, physical or time risks that may be prevalent in the usage of the new technology.
 The financial risk or security aspects relates to whether the user of the new technology will suffer any financial loss (Qatawneh, 2015).
 The new technology performance risks relate to the issue on whether the new technology will perform as expected.
 Social risk is considered to be the perceptions of significant others towards the products or services (Bultum, 2014).
 Convenience risk stands for the additive problematic inconveniences that the consumer will encounter when they purchase the products or services.

 The perception towards change influences the adoption of new technology in the context that change brings disruptions in established policies, and ways of doing things.
 In the context of technology, change essentially having to learn new skills, adopting to a new process map in the execution of tasks, and develop new coping mechanisms with the demands of the new technologies (Bitengo, 2015).
 A positive towards change enables to the end user to be more receptive to learning the skills of new technology hence reducing perceived ease of use.
-Finally, the perception towards new technology, whether positive or negative, has a great influence on the adoption of new technologies (Watiri, 2013).
+Finally, the perception towards new technologies (Watiri, 2013).
 The end users with positive perception towards the use of new technology adopt the new technology faster.